-Cyrus Gardner, a freed slave, built the small cottage named the “Garvin House” on the banks of the May River in approximately 1870.
+Cyrus Garvin, a freed slave, built the small cottage named the “Garvin House” on the banks of the May River in approximately 1870.
+The home is thought to be one of the earliest homes built by a freed slave in Bluffton, SC.
 The house was sold by the Garvin family in 1960.
-Unfortunately, by this time it had crumbled into ruin after being used for many years as storage for the Bluffton Oyster Factory.
-The Town of Bluffton, working with experts, restored the house and was able to reclaim and use roughly fifty percent of the original building materials.
+Unfortunately, by this time it had been weathered after being used for many years as storage for the Bluffton Oyster Factory.
+The Town of Bluffton, working with experts, restored the house and was able to reclaim and use much of the original building materials.

 Cementing its Place in History